 Exports, imports, and other transactions conducted in foreign currencies, are subject to exchange rate changes, which could have a negative impact on the Group’s business results and financial situation such as decreased sales or increased losses.

 Financial balance data that is valued in local currencies for MGC Group overseas subsidiaries are translated into yen when creating the Group’s consolidated balance sheet.
 Depending on the exchange rate at the time, MGC Group’s business results and financial situation could be adversely affected.

-MGC Group handles hazardous chemical substances including poisonous and deleterious substances, hazardous materials and high-pressure gas as part of its business, and is subject to various legal restrictions, both in Japan and overseas, at each stage, including manufacturing, storage, distribution and sale.
-In addition, with rising environmental awareness worldwide, regulations on chemical substances are becoming increasingly stringent, which could disrupt MGC Group’s business activities.
+MGC Group handles hazardous chemical substances including toxic and deleterious substances, hazardous materials, and high-pressure gas as part of its business and is subject to various legal restrictions, both in Japan and overseas, at each stage, including manufacturing, storage, distribution, and sale.
+In addition, with rising environmental awareness worldwide regarding issues including climate change and marine plastic, regulations as well as societal demands concerning chemical substances and waste materials including greenhouse gases are becoming increasingly stringent.